maker-or/xs/README.md

 # Sphere

 [Sphere](https://www.sphereai.me/) Your Collage Your AI

+## 🌟 Vision

+Sphere aims to empower every collagee with their own AI

 ## ✨ Features

 - Centralized Repository: Access study materials like notes, question papers, and assignments uploaded by lecturers.